jupyter-server/enterprise_gateway/docs/source/kernel-local.md

-## Local Deployment
+## Local Mode

 The Local deployment is just for local development and is not meant to be run in real life operations.

-If you just want to try EG in a local setup, you can use the following kernelspec:
+If you just want to try EG in a local setup, you can use the following kernelspec (no need for a launcher):

 ```json
 {